-- The percentage of suppliers and sub-contractors vetted for ethical labour practices - The number of reported breaches in the past year - Percentage of relevant staff who have received training on identifying and addressing the risk of slavery and human trafficking in our business and supply chains
+- An increase in the percentage of suppliers and sub-contractors vetted for ethical labour practices - Continued review and prompt close out of reported breaches - Maintain 100% completion of training, by relevant staff, on identifying and addressing the risk of slavery and human trafficking in our business and supply chains

-The indicators will facilitate evaluation of how effective we have been at ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains.
+These indicators will facilitate evaluation of how effective we have been at ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains.

 Whilst no modern slavery concerns were identified within our supply chain during this financial year, we recognise the need to ensure that should such issues arise they are dealt with appropriately.
-During 2023 we intend to continue to formalise our procedure for dealing with supply chain issues.
+During 2024 we intend to continue to review and strengthen the processes we have in place for dealing with potential supply chain issues.